Global Brand Reputation: Why Control Is a Myth

 Treat the Media as Partners, Not Enemies

-The media is not out to “get you.”
+The media is not out to get you.
 In fact, many journalists are looking for clarity, context, and credible sources.
 If you become that voice in a calm, transparent, and honest way, you can slowly regain influence over the public conversation.

 Take the calls.
 Be honest.
 Repeat the message.
 Eventually, it will show up in media coverage.

-The Reality: You Do not Own Your Brand’s Reputation
+The Reality: You Do Not Own Your Brand’s Reputation

 Reputation is shaped by others: the public, critics, media, even algorithms.
 It’s affected by things outside your control, from political shifts to influencer commentary to disinformation campaigns.